lw2403/csv-lw2403-master-main-handin/README.md

   * test 2 searches csv without header using column name, search value
   * test 3-6 search for values that are, and aren’t, present in the CSV
   * test 7 tests exception with invalid columns
+  * test 8 searching for values that are present, but are in the wrong column
+  * test 9-10 column name or file not exist
 * User story02:
   * test 1 tests CSV data in FileReader
   * test 2 tests CSV data in FileReader
-  * other tests test all rows, CSV data in StringReader
+  * other tests(3-8) test all rows, CSV data in StringReader with different cases
 * User story03:
   * test 1 tests Star1EntityCreatorFromRow() to transform to start1entity
+  * test 2 tests Star1EntityCreatorFromRow() to transform to start1entity
+  * test 3 test Star1EntityCreatorFromRow() to transform to start1entity with column name
 * Supplementary CS1430 Users tory:
   * All the tests test expression, tests basic query, and query, or query, and not query
+  * e.g test 4 tests searching for values that are present, but are in the wrong column;

 For main, I tested the program through interacting with the terminal to check for errors such as invalid entry.